aravind-alpha/aravind-alpha/README.md

 - 👯 I’m looking to collaborate on JavaScript Projects 🤞🏼
 - 🛠 &nbsp; I’m currently working with JavaScript and React 👻
-- 🚀 &nbsp; Focussing only on UI Engineering.
+- 🚀 &nbsp; Focussing mainly 🎯 on UI Engineering.
 Mad about Web Performance 🧐
 - 👨🏻‍💻 &nbsp; Most of my projects are available [here](https://github.com/aravind-alpha) 🤓
 - 💬 &nbsp; Connect with me on Twitter [here](https://twitter.com/aravindviewz)! 🤗
 - 👾 &nbsp; JavaScript is 💛